pytorch/kineto/tb_plugin/README.md

     * Memory Curve

       Memory curve shows the memory usage trends.
-It helps the user get an overview about memory consumption.
+It helps the user get an overview on memory consumption.
 The 'Allocated' plot is the total memory requested from the allocator, for example, used by tensors.
-The 'Reserved' plot only make sense if the underlying allocator make use of caching mechanism.
+The 'Reserved' plot only makes sense if the underlying allocator make use of caching mechanism.
 It represents the total memory that is allocated from the operating system by the allocator.

-      User can select a range and zoom into it by pressing left mouse button and dragging on the curve.
-Right click will reset to the initial state.
-Upon selection, it will affect 'Memory Events' table and 'Memory Statistics' table as mentioned in the following sections.
+      User can select on the memory curve plot and zoom into the selected range by pressing left mouse button and dragging on the curve.
+      Right click will reset the plot to the initial state.
+The selection will affect 'Memory Events' table and 'Memory Statistics' table as mentioned in the following sections.

     * Memory Events